Menu

 When you use a secured credit card and make payments towards your outstanding balance, the lender will report this activity to credit bureaus.
 Your payment history and credit utilization will be added to your credit report, which can help you boost your credit score.

 Secured cards can be valuable if you have a 600 credit score.
 It can be easier to get approved for secured cards as opposed to traditional credit cards.
-Some secured cards, such as Refresh Financial’s Secured Card, are designed to help you build a positive payment history and don't require a credit check to qualify.
+Plus, some secured cards are designed to help you build a positive payment history and don't require a credit check to qualify.

 Use a Credit Building Loan